 - The other members of the Unit cannot use other abilities like Marksman or, Deadeye.

-- You can double-shoot with Explosives, but that gives you an extra point of Fatigue since it would be a second Shoot action.
+- You can make multiple Shoot actions with Explosives, but each additional attack gives you an extra point of Fatigue.

 - You can’t target two different units/locations with Explosives and Small Arms.
-Meaning you can’t split fire or “spread the love” if you have multiple models fielding explosives.
+This means you can’t split fire or “spread the love” if you have multiple models fielding explosives.

 Conclusion

-In conclusion, Explosive adds excitement to Blood & Plunder and are based on their historical counterparts.
+In conclusion, Explosives add excitement to Blood & Plunder and is based on their historical counterparts.
 I hope this article helped you learn something new about their use in the game.
 And hopefully, you learned some new strategies & tactics to help to disrupt opponents and give you an edge in your next game.

 Additional Content Suggestions